-Today the therapy uses 100% pure and natural concentrated extracts distilled from plants.
+Today aromatherapy uses 100% pure and natural therapeutic essential oils.
 These distillations contain pheromones, antibiotics and cell regeneration agents that energise, protect and nourish.

 By using 100% pure and natural oils we gain maximum benefit of their medicinal properties, particularly the impact they have on our emotions and energetic balance.

 - Early Egyptians And Aromatherapy Oils.
 History of Aromatherapy.

 - The History of Aromatherapy And The Ancient Greeks.

 - Other Notable References To The History Of Aromatherapy.

 - Arabic Trade Routes And Essential Oils.
 History Of Aromatherapy.